 It is clear to anyone working in corrections that we are working understaffed.
 In my travels as an in-service trainer, I hear it over and over from jail staff.
 I am proud of these dedicated people who work inside our jails.
 Whether scheduled and or unexpectedly called in, they go to work inside a building where the residents (inmates) constantly try to undermine them.
 As a rule, correctional officers are not widely respected or liked.
 Many citizens know little or nothing of what they go through and the dangers they face, on every shift.

 Times have changed in this fast-paced world.
 Corrections is short-staffed for many reasons.
 It is a dangerous situation.
 Law enforcement agencies need good people to deal with crime and apprehend those who commit it.
-Corrections, including institutions, non-institutional agencies and juvenile facilities, needs good people to supervise those who are serving time, and to monitor and assist those released under supervision.
+Correctional facilities, including institutions, non-institutional agencies and juvenile facilities, need good people to supervise those who are serving time, and to monitor and assist those released under supervision.
 If this short staffing situation continues, the public is at risk.

 Dealing with staff shortages in corrections requires understanding the reasons for and the impact of short staffing.
 It will also require leaders willing to think creatively to reduce inmate populations, improve personnel recruitment, and support correctional staff and their families.